PiroAvni/Educational_APP_Server_MongoDB/README.md

 ## Installation

 - Clone the repository to your local machine
-- Install the required dependencies by running the following command: "npm install" This will download and install all the necessary packages and libraries specified in the package.json file.
+- Install the required dependencies by running the following command: "npm install".
+This will download and install all the necessary packages and libraries specified in the package.json file.

 ## How To run